crate/crate-example-plugin/README.rst

 This is an example plugin for Crate_ demontrating its plugin infrastructure.
 It is implementing a simple ``classnamer()`` scalar function.
-Once build, it's JAR file can just be dropped into crate's class path and after restarting the node/cluster, a shiny new awesome ``classnamer()`` scalar function will be available on all SQL statements.
+Once build, it's JAR file can just be dropped into crate's plugin path and after restarting the node/cluster, a shiny new awesome ``classnamer()`` scalar function will be available on all SQL statements.